What is a Handpan?

 Yes.
 The answer to this question differs from person to person.
 The opinon expressed here is solely our view at Meridian Handpans:

 The PANArt Hang was the innovation of Felix Rohner and Sabina Schärer.
-First produced in 2001, the Hang was the first of its kind and an inspiration for all that followed.
+First produced in 2001, the Hang was the first of its kind and, along with the steel pans of Trinidad it has become an inspiration for all that followed.

 'Handpan' is a category of instrument, not a brand unto itself.
 Whereas, 'Hang' or 'Hang Drum' is a name specifically given by PANArt to one member of the family of instruments they produce.
 This 'Hang' name is exclusive to PANArt and not to be confused with, or used as a name for any other insturment which has drawn inspiration from the PANArt Hang since its creation.